-A registered nurse is on duty Monday through Friday according to a posted schedule.
-Basic 31 health services are provided depending upon the specific medical request.
+A registered nurse is on call 24/7.
+Basic health services are provided depending upon the specific medical request.
 Students in need of a physician's attention are referred to a local physician who will accept the school's health insurance or private insurance.